ZG, Rialto buying former Santander building for $105M

 Santander doesn’t need the space anymore.
 The bank is relocating its headquarters to 437 Madison Avenue, where it is subleasing about 160,000 square feet from WeWork.

-Newmark’s Jordan Roeschlaub and Dustin Stolly arranged the joint venture and are arranging financing, according to the Post.
+Newmark’s Jordan Roeschlaub and Dustin Stolly are arranging financing, according to the Post.
 Ackman-Ziff’s Ross Mezzo is arranging the sale.

 Amid Santander’s departure, the Post reported the building’s new owners figure it’s a perfect time to upgrade the building.
 The owners plan to spend $60 million to $80 million to modernize the building, in hopes of attracting boutique financial services firms.

 This is Rialto’s first acquisition in the city, according to the Post, but not its first foray into the market.
 The deal comes months after the firm foreclosed on the 10-story office and retail building at 33 West 46th Street in the Diamond District after the building owner’s murder-suicide.
 It was attempting to recover $18 million.